vti/mojo-faq-addition/FAQ.md

 __btw, this is the most jabber I've seen on #mojo in a week. is it usually quiet?__

-__is there a mojo component to manage users authentifications and sessions ?__
+__Is there a Mojo component to manage user authentication and sessions ?__

 __why is mojo telling me "It looks like you don't have the Mojo Framework__ __installed." even though I just installed it?__